DragonL40/logseq/pages/MaterIA.md

 authors:: Rosalie Martin, Arthur Roullier, Romain Rouffet, Adrien Kaiser, and Tamy Boubekeur

 - ### Background
 	- Recent development uses a single, uncalibrated smartphone photo of the sample to reverse-engineer the individual components of its [[SVBRDF]].
-This method requires the photo to be taken with a flash
+	- Vast majority of methods (citation needed) requires the photo to be taken with a flash to help a neural architecture drawing cues from the reflectance and mesogeometric properties of the sample
 	- **This approach falls short in outdoor scenarios.**
 		- Camera flash may have no effect, with lighting being dominated by the sky and/or the sun.
+	- Reflectance
 - ## Main Contributions
 	- A single image method to address outdoor material capture scenarios.